 Welcome to the first step of the EMDR journey…AVOIDANCE of the truth is stage one.
 Sue Johnson, Ph.D., the creator of Emotion-Focused Couples therapy tells us that 85% of couples have an I don’t matter person, and an I’m not good enough person.
 The remaining 15% of couples have two I don’t matter people or two I’m not good enough people in the relationship and that pretty much covers everyone.
 They spend their entire marriage triggering each other’s negative beliefs.

 So if you are a therapist it is essential to know which one of these types of people you are and correct it.
 I know, you’re far more complicated than that.
 Those three or four words cannot capture your complex nature.
 Wrong.
 They do.
-I can go on and on describing where does this negative belief come from, what do I do about it, how does it affect my life, etc. There is not enough space here.
+I can go on and on describing where this negative belief comes from, what I do about it, how it affects my life, etc. There is not enough space here.
 I wrote a book about the six stages of transformation.
 So, for now, I’ll keep this short and sweet or perhaps bitter.

-I know, isn’t that EMDR thing for trauma.
+I know, isn’t that EMDR thing for trauma?
 No, not really, or not only trauma.
-EMDR and trauma, that is so 1990’s.
-People compare EMDR to these newfangled therapies like ART or RRT or other therapeutic alphabet soups.
+EMDR and trauma, that is so 1990s.
+People compare EMDR to new therapies like ART, RRT, or other therapeutic alphabet soups.
 Those comparisons are based on such a narrow view of what EMDR is, while completely ignoring the transformational power of EMDR.

 Ridding the client of symptoms is just the place to start.
 Symptom resolution is only taking the client to stage three of the six stage process.
 Most therapies can do that, stage three work (symptom resolution).
 Sadly, that is as far as the work goes with most therapies.
 Resolve the symptoms, and the send the person on their way.